 Food Poverty in NYC

-Hunger is caused by food poverty, or a lack of geographic and financial access to nutritious food.
+Hunger is caused by food poverty, a lack of geographic and/or financial access to nutritious food.
 In New York City, one of the richest cities in the world, food poverty is around every corner.
 Throughout the five boroughs, approximately 1.4 million people — mainly women, children, seniors, the working poor and people with disabilities — rely on soup kitchens and food pantries.
 Approximately 2.6 million New Yorkers experience difficulty affording food for themselves and their families.

 Meet the People We Help

 Learn more about the largest groups relying on emergency food in New York City — through first-hand stories from New Yorkers in need, key statistics and videos taken at our citywide network of food assistance programs.